youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 there is flexibility in the ordering but if you stick to the above ordering you avoid some of the potential problems.

-1. Creating an apparmor namespace.
+# Creating an apparmor namespace

 AppArmor actually provides two ways for this to happen.
 Through its fs interface, and through policy.
 I am going to assume you want to